-With its pure and timeless lines, Torii takes both its name and its form from traditional Japanese culture, making reference to the arches, normally found at the entrance to Shinto shrines, that embody the frontier between earthly and sacred matters.
+With its pure silhouette, Torii takes both its name and form from the Japanese culture, making reference to the arches which are usually found at the entrance of the Shinto shrines, representing the frontier between earthly and sacred matters.
+A polyvalent bench with connectivity options and a plus: it can be set to the same height as a chair, meaning it can be combined with other chairs and placed with normal desks or dining tables.

 Choose your option